Which immigrants can get health insurance from Vermont Health Connect?

 Getting or applying for Medicaid will NOT hurt your immigration status.
 Learn more about the public charge rule.

-Are you a recent evacuee from Afghanistan?
-You can apply for Medicaid and our other health insurance programs as refugees (see Congress’s September 2021 Continuing Resolution).
+Are you a recent evacuee from Afghanistan or Ukraine?
+You can apply for Medicaid and our other health insurance programs.

 There are 2 refugee resettlement agencies that will help you apply.
 Call US Committee for Refugees and Immigrants (USCRI) at 802-655-1963.
-Or call Joe Wiah at 240-731-9211 or email him at jwiah@ecdcus.org at Ethiopian Community Development Council Multicultural Community Center (ECDC-MCC).
+Or call Carmilla Tarmy at 802-579-1793 or email her at ctarmy@ecdcus.org at Ethiopian Community Development Council Multicultural Community Center (ECDC-MCC).

 Act 48 (H.430) of 2021 created a new, state-funded health care program for pregnant individuals and children who have an immigration status for which Vermont Medicaid is not available.
 This program is called the Immigrant Health Insurance Plan (IHIP).
 IHIP launched July 1, 2022.
 More information, including how to apply, can be found at the DVHA webpage Immigrant Health Insurance Plan (IHIP).